 Do you know why people use a static IP address?
 You have come to the right place.
 There is a big difference between a Static IP and a Dynamic IP.
-A dynamic IP can be changed by your ISP or network provider because it is based on a reservation that is determined by your network card’s MAC address.
+Your ISP or network provider can change a dynamic IP based on a reservation determined by your network card’s MAC address.

 In this short guide, you will learn:

 An IP address is like a home address for your Internet device.
 It is a number that identifies a device on the Internet.
 Just like your house has a permanent address, your device has a unique Internet address that identifies you to websites and services, providing details like your ISP and the country you are located in.
 You can check your IP address by typing “IP Address” on Google search, and it appears as a number, for instance, 188.8.131.52.

 What is a Static IP address?

 Any IP address manually assigned to your device (which you can also manually set yourself, but as you continue reading this article, you’ll see why that’s dangerous and unwise) is considered a Static IP address.
 We call it static because the it (a number) doesn’t change.

 Your Internet service provider may not assign your device a static IP address based on your agreement with them.
 It can either be IPv4 or IPv6.
 It is best suited for hosting a server, accessing devices from an external source, or maintaining communication streams.